Summer-MIND/mind_2018/tutorials/docker/README.md

 + Install [Docker](https://www.docker.com/) and [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html)

 + Follow the instructions in Dockerfile_example.
 This file serves as a set of instructions for building a docker image.
+Best practices in writing a Dockerfile can be found [here](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#run).

-+ To build the docker image, make sure you have docker running, navigate to your local copy of this repo and execute the line: `docker build -t cdl .`.
++ To build the docker image, make sure you have docker running, navigate to the directory that contains your Dockerfile and execute the line: `docker build -t cdl .`.
 This will create a docker image from the instructions you specified in Dockerfile.

 + Once the docker image builds, you can launch it by executing the following
 command: `docker run -it -p 9999:9999 --name CDL -v ~/Desktop:/mnt cdl`.
 To